smaraghi/newsflash-frontend/README.md

 #### How to Run NewsFlash?

+The application is broken up into three repositories.

-Fork or clone the backend at [newsflash-backend](https://github.com/smaraghi/newsflash-backend).
+Fork or clone the master repository at [newsflash](https://github.com/smaraghi/newsflash).

-Run `bundle` in the backend directory.
+`cd` into `newsflash-backend` and run `bundle`.
 Set up the database by running `rails db:migrate`.
 Finally, start the server by running `rails s`.

-Fork or clone the frontend at [newsflash-frontend](https://github.com/smaraghi/newsflash-frontend).

-Run `npm install` in the frontend directory and then start the frontend by running `npm start.`
+Afterwards, `cd` into `newsflash-frontend` and run `npm install` then start the frontend by running `npm start.`

 #### License